Medical Waste Disposal

-Proper disposal of medical waste keeps it out of the hands of drug abusers, and keeps our water supply from being contaminated by medicaitons.
+Proper disposal of medical waste keeps it out of the hands of drug abusers, and keeps our water supply from being contaminated by medications.

-There are 2 bins located by the back door of the Town Office Building, a blue one for medicines and a red one for sharps.
-Each bin is built like a large Post Office mailbox.
+There are 2 kiosks located by the back door of the Town Office Building, a blue one for medicines and a red one for sharps.
+Each kiosk is built like a large Post Office mailbox.

 - For disposal of needles and syringes only.

 - Needles and syringes must be in a medical sharps container, or closed, heavy duty plastic container like a detergent bottle.
 Maximum container size is 2 quarts.

 - No loose needles or syringes